 |PSY 380: Theories of Personality||PSY 465: Introduction to Counseling|

 |PSY 390: Biological Psychology||PSY 475: Psychology of Trauma|

 |PSY 407: Special Topics||PSY 499: Senior Capstone|

-Potential careers with a bachelor’s degree in psychology include:
+Potential careers with a Bachelors in Psychology include:

 - Correctional treatment specialist